 You may either vote "FOR" or "WITHHOLD" authority to vote for each nominee for the board of directors.
-You may vote "FOR", "AGAINST" or "ABSTAIN" on the proposal to ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2017.
+You may vote "FOR", "AGAINST" or "ABSTAIN" on the proposal to ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2018.
+You may vote "FOR", "AGAINST" or "ABSTAIN" on the proposal to approve the amendment to the Vuzix Corporation 2014 Equity Incentive Plan.

-If you submit your proxy, vote via the Internet or by telephone but abstain from voting or withhold authority to vote on one of more matters, your shares will be counted as present at the meeting for the purpose of determining a quorum.
-Your shares also will be counted as present at the meeting for the purpose of calculating the vote on the particular matter with respect to which you abstained from voting or withheld authority to vote.
+If you submit your proxy, vote via the Internet or by telephone but abstain from voting or withhold authority to vote on one or more matters, your shares will be counted as present at the Annual Meeting for the purpose of determining a quorum.
+Your shares also will be counted as present at the Annual Meeting for the purpose of calculating the vote on the particular matter with respect to which you abstained from voting or withheld authority to vote.